issamsaid/hiCL/README.md

 hiCL is a C/C++ and Fortran wrapper that makes it easier to use OpenCL for scientific computing.
 Writing an OpenCL code evolves including hundreds of lines of host code.
-In scientific computing, host code is usually cumbersome and very verbose in such a matter scientists would spent more time putting together the host code rather than focusing on accelerating their workloads on GPUs or other OpenCL capable hardware.<br/>
+In scientific computing, host code is usually cumbersome and very verbose in such a manner scientists would spend more time putting together the host code rather than focusing on accelerating their workloads on GPUs or on any other OpenCL capable hardware.<br/>
 hiCL extensively reduces the need to focus on the host code and offers a set of functionalities in C/C++ and Fortran to help efficiently exploit hardware accelerators for scientific computing.<br/>
 hiCL offers a transparent way to manage memory objects on different hardware accelerators with different memory models thanks to a set of bitwise flags.
 A [paper](http://dl.acm.org/citation.cfm?id=2909453) about hiCL was published at the International OpenCL Workshop (IWOCL 2016) in Vienna, Austria on late April 2016.